 These audiogram recordings will discover whether you have a hearing loss and ultimately diagnose the best hearing solution for your loss, help to address any issues, and will assist any future audiology plans.
 Or you may need to be referred to an ENT specialist or GP for other treatment and examinations.

 The audiogram may seem a little overcomplicated at first, but your audiologist will go through every step and explain why each step is necessary - so you will always be in the know and aware of the process as and when it is happening.

-If a hearing aid is needed your audiologist will go through all the hearing devices that would be beneficial for your hearing loss, lifestyle, budget, dexterity needs, technical needs and connectivity required.
+If a hearing aid is needed your audiologist will go through all the hearing devices that would be beneficial for your hearing loss, lifestyle, budget, dexterity needs, technical needs, and connectivity required.

 Do not spend hundreds of pounds without getting a second opinion from us.

-When we refer to a product as 'New', we mean that the product is new to the market.
+When we refer to a product as 'New', we mean that the product is the newest hearing aid model on the market.

 When we refer to a product as 'Superseded', we mean that there is a newer range available which replaces and improves on this product.

 When we refer to a product as an 'Older Model', we mean that it is has been superseded by at least two more recent hearing aid ranges.